Teaching Visa Sponsorship Jobs in Arizona

 Which visa types are most common for teaching roles in Arizona?

-The H-1B is the most common visa for postsecondary and specialty teaching roles, particularly at universities and colleges like Arizona State University and University of Arizona.
-J-1 Exchange Visitor visas are widely used for K-12 teachers through cultural exchange programs.
+The H-1B visa is the most common visa for postsecondary and specialty teaching roles, particularly at universities and colleges like Arizona State University and University of Arizona.
+J-1 visa Exchange Visitor visas are widely used for K-12 teachers through cultural exchange programs.
 Some school districts also sponsor O-1 visas for educators with distinguished academic credentials or specialized expertise.

 Which cities in Arizona have the most teaching sponsorship jobs?